 This itinerary is valid for departures from 01 January 2018 to 31 December 2018.
 View the itinerary for departures between 01 January 2019 - 31 December 2019

 There are currently no scheduled departures on our China Highlights & Harbin Ice Festival trip.
 If you are interested in other trips in the region visit one of the links below.

 1. A Single Supplement is available on this trip, excluding overnight trains.

 2. A scanned copy of the personal details page of your passport is required at time of booking or no later than 30 days before departure in order for us to purchase your train tickets.

 3. Temperatures at this time of year in Harbin can be well below freezing.
 Please ensure you bring appropriate clothing and footwear.

 4. Overnight train accommodation on this tour is in 6-berth ‘hard-sleeper’ class.
 Bedding is provided and wash basins and toilets (squat/western) are available in each carriage, but there are no shower facilities.

 5. An upgrade to Soft Sleeper class is available on this trip.

 6. Please note while traveling through mainland China you will not be able to access some popular internet websites.

-7. As this is a combination trip, your leader and group composition may change in Beijing.
+7. As this is a combination trip, please note that the group size for China Highlight part is 16 and for the Harbin Ice Festival part is 12.
+Also your leader and group composition may change in Beijing on Day 9.